saisri27/qranalysis/_projects/Quantile_Regression.md

 - Quantile Regression works even if the data is skewed or non-normal.

-Quantile Regression is so popular in real world applications, especially when we want to understand how predictors behave not just the average, also in the fields where extreme values or uneven data distributions matter such as in Finance where it is used to predict financial risk, , Healthcare , where it is used to understand treatment effects across different patient groups, Environment stuides and many more.
+Quantile Regression is so popular in real world applications, especially when we want to understand how predictors behave not just the average, also in the fields where extreme values or uneven data distributions matter such as in Finance where it is used to predict financial risk, , Healthcare , where it is used to understand treatment effects across different patient groups, Environmental stuides and many more.

 ## How to evaluate them?